Double Decreases: Left Right Center - 18 Methods

-Several ways to decrease two stitches at a time.
-We will show you 13 different methods.
-This way, you can try them all out and see which one you like best and which is most suitable for your project.
+18 different methods to decrease two stitches at a time — try them all out and see which one you like best and which is most suitable for your project.

-There are detailed written instructions and step-by-step photo tutorial for new knitters.
+For new knitters, there are detailed written instructions and step-by-step photo tutorial.
 If you already know basic stitches such as knit, purl, k2tog (knit two together), p2tog (purl two together), slip stitch knitwise, and slip stitch purlwise, just read the quick steps to execute these methods.

 Vertical Double Decreases